 Breast augmentation is perhaps better known as getting breast implants.
 The goal of this surgery is to enhance the fullness of your breasts.
 Implants can be either saline or silicone-based.
 Sometimes, breast augmentation is performed to correct a congenital, or birth defect, that caused one breast or both breasts to develop abnormally.
 Breast implants are also used to reconstruct the breast after a mastectomy or injury.

 Because this is a surgery, it is important that you are a non-smoker and are physically healthy.
 If you have other medical issues, it is important that you have these well controlled.
-It is also important for you to discuss your goals of the surgery with us so that we can best personalize your plan.
+You should also discuss your goals of the surgery with us so that we can best personalize your plan.

-Having overly large breast for your body type can cause many issues such as physical pain and self image issues.
+Having overly large breasts for your body type can cause many issues such as physical pain and self-image issues.
 The physical discomfort can cause one to limit their activities and negatively impact their lifestyle.
 Some women can also experience skin problems associated from the large size of their breasts that range from rashes to deep indentions on their shoulders from the bra strap.